November Preview

 Then there’s Jesse Eisenberg’s comedy drama A Real Pain (due out Nov.
 1) about two mismatched cousins who reunite for a tour through Poland to honor their beloved grandmother.
 Eisenberg and Kieran Culkin star as the two opposites who embark on the tour with a busload of other tourists.

 Culkin’s character seems a bit zany, but their tour also includes a visit to the Majdanek Nazi concentration camp, where another side of him comes out.
 Culkin was a big plus to the series Succession, and the film’s received high praise and is said to be “powerfully funny and emotionally resonant.”
-We’ll see.
+So we’ll see.

 The other four notable movies are: Blitz (due out Nov.
 1) with Saoirse Ronan that follows the story of a group of Londoners during the British capital’s bombing in WWII; Juror #2 (out Nov.
 1), a Clint Eastwood film, about a man who struggles with a dilemma while serving on a jury that could sway the outcome; September 5 with Peter Sarsgaard (due out Nov.
 27) about an American broadcasting crew that finds itself suddenly covering the hostage crisis of Israeli athletes during the 1972 Olympics; and lastly Maria (due out Nov.
 27), starring Angelina Jolie as the opera singer Maria Callas during her last days of her life in 1970s Paris as she confronts her identity and life.